Lee Konstantinou: Non-fiction

 In a recent publication from The Chronicle of Higher Education, Konstantinou responds to Rita Felski’s remarks on the dependency of literary scholars on critique:

 “There’s actually quite a diverse range of intellectual frameworks, politically, theoretically, philosophically, yet there’s an underlying similarity in terms of this mood of vigilance, wariness, suspicion, distrust, which doesn’t really allow us to grapple with these really basic questions about why people actually take up books in the first place, why they matter to people.”

-Felski emphasizes the need to move past critique and the Danish National Research Foundation has awarded her $4.2 million to a study lead by Felski “to investigate the social uses of literature.”
+Felski emphasizes the need to move past critique and the Danish National Research Foundation has awarded her $4.2 million to a study led by Felski “to investigate the social uses of literature.”
 However, Konstantinou has rebuked her claims.
 In his opinion, “Literary critics are not handcuffed to the project of critique” and as he did his research, put a premium on visiting archives and documenting the past.

 Konstantinou has also written for Slate (magazine).
 In a recent publication there, Konstantinou writes about the phenomenon of the Unmanned aerial vehicle, or more colloquially known as the drone, in combination with Adult Swim’s Infomercials (TV series) short, ‘’Fartcopter’’.
 Konstantinou explains that this fake informercial aims at selling a product, namely “a small yellow helicopter—a drone—with a speaker hanging from its underside.
 The drone does one thing and does it well: It makes obnoxious fart noises’.
 Fartcopter is sold to violent children, to distract them from being violent to other children.
 The eleven minute infomercial also tells the story of Michael, a boy who loves to terrorize children with his fartcopter.
 However, one day his family stages an intervention and each one of them uses a fartcopter for the last time.
 After it farts, the fartcopters report that they are “out of farts.”
 Michael is finally freed of his addiction and murders his family.
 Konstantinou is of the opinion that Fartcopter can teach us about our relationship with drones.
 The weapon turned toy “can use weaponized farts to murder America’s many enemies, the general explains—at birthday parties, graduations, funerals, yacht launches, dog adoption fairs, quinceañeras, and so on.”
 Fartcopter makes it clear that the whole world is a battlefield.
 Furthermore, Konstantinou sees the short infomercial as making a critique of the global war on terrorism.
 Now a remote person can wage war from across the globe.
 Detached from the experience and reality of warfare, piloting a drone becomes reminiscent to playing a video game.
 Furthermore, Konstantinou sees something uncanny in the drones, namely that “the human agency behind them is, by design, ambiguous.”.
 The viewer or even victim of the drone does not know if they are being attacked by a human or a robot.